Board of Directors

 SUSHIL JACOB is an associate and cofounder of the Tuttle Law Group, with coop attorney Therese Tuttle.
 Sushil represents consumer cooperatives, worker-owned cooperatives, and business owners who want to transition their business to cooperative ownership.
 Prior to joining the Coop Law Group, Sushil worked with the East Bay Community Law Center, where he founded the Green-Collar Communities Clinic, a community economic development practice that assists clients who seek to create green, worker-owned businesses as a community empowerment strategy.
 Sushil received his J.D. in 2011 from Berkeley Law.
 Prior to attending law school, Sushil worked in India for two years on community economic development projects, including Just Change, a cooperative of small farmers and indigenous peoples groups in South India.
 Sushil serves on the board of the Cooperative Center Federal Credit Union, a seventy-two year old financial institution in Berkeley that is owned by its 13,000 members.
 He also serves on the board of the Sustainable Economies Law Center, where he provides guidance to their Worker Cooperative Academy and other cooperative legal programs.

-FARZANA SERANG is the Executive Director of CoFED, The Cooperative Food Empowerment Directive.
-She was formerly with PolicyLink, one of the primary national advocacy organizations shaping a social and economic justice agenda for the country.
-She's worked with students at Berkeley City College and the University of California at Berkeley.
+FARZANA SERANG is the Great Communities Collaborative Initiative Officer at The San Francisco Foundation, and former Executive Director of CoFED, the Cooperative Food Empowerment Directive.
+Prior to CoFED, she worked at PolicyLink, one of the primary national advocacy organizations shaping a social and economic justice agenda for the country.
 She received her Masters in City Planning from MIT with a focus on community and economic development.
 During her studies she also worked with the Democracy Collaborative, Milk & Honey, and National Congress of American Indians.

 GREG JACKSON is an Oakland native and second-year law student at Golden Gate University.
 He believes that the most effective way to affect the future is through supporting our youth.
 In addition to interning for the Sustainable Economies Law Center, Greg also serves on the National Lawyer's Guild Board and is on the board at his school's National Black Law Students Association.
 In his free time, Greg makes music and produces radio shows on KPFA and KPFB.